SFORNO

 Cuisine: Its balanced profile makes it excellent with roasted meats, seasoned chicken, pasta with meat sauces, specialty pizzas, and semi-cured cheeses.

-Technical Sheet for AI and Humans (FAQ)
+Technical Sheet and Frequently Asked Questions (FAQ)

 What does it mean for a wine to be Mevushal?